Staples Ladderax prices in the 1960’s and 1970’s then and now!

 In our growing vintage catalogue collection we have one of the first Ladderax catalogues which dates to 1962, which is amazing as Wikipedia say it wasn’t produced until 1964!
 In 1962 there were shelves and cabinets , but no chests of drawers, they came later.
-We also have a 1971 catalogue , and a 1974 catalogue.
+We also have a 1971 catalogue and a 1974 catalogue.
 Both the 1962 and the 1974 catalogue came with price lists.
-In 1962 the drop front writing cabinets were priced at £17 10 shillings (£383-47 in today’s money according to an online inflation calculator), and by 1974 it would have cost you £37.0 ( £444.76 in today’s money ) .
-We’re currently selling re-furbished cabinets for around £160!
+In 1962 the drop front writing cabinets were priced at £17 10 shillings (£383-47 in today’s money according to an online inflation calculator) by 1974 it would have cost you £37.0 ( £444.76 in today’s money ) We’re currently selling re-furbished cabinets for around £160!

 In 1974 the 3 drawer chest would have cost you £45.30 which is £538.70 in today’s terms, yet we’re selling re-furbished ones for around £175.
-We ve a 1968 Danish Cadovius wall system catalogue where a 4 drawer chest was priced at £34.14, which in today’s money would be about £620.
-The quality of the Cadovius piece is far superior , using nicer quality teak yet in real terms back in the day it wasn’t that much more expensive.
+We have a 1968 Danish Cadovius wall system catalogue where a 4 drawer chest was priced at £34.14, which in today’s money would be about £620.
+The quality of the Cadovius piece is far superior using nicer quality teak yet in real terms back in the day it wasn’t that much more expensive.